csswizardry/csswizardry.github.com/_posts/2022-08-24-measure-what-you-impact-not-what-you-influence.md

   - Browser APIs
 show_taxonomy: true
 main: "https://res.cloudinary.com/csswizardry/image/fetch/f_auto,q_auto/https://csswizardry.com/wp-content/uploads/2022/08/user-timing-chrome.png"
-meta: "When implementing performance fixes, it’s imperative that you measure the right thing—but what is ‘right’?"
+meta: "When implementing performance fixes, it’s imperative that you measure the right thing — but what is ‘right’?"
 ---

 A thing I see developers do time and time again is make performance-facing